GENI-NSF/geni-tools/README-omni.txt

 This createsliver command will allocate the requested resources at the indicated aggregate.
-Note: This command operates by default in native mode "-n" by sending a native rspec to a single aggregate specified by the "-a" command.

 Typically users save the resulting manifest RSpec, to learn details about what resources were actually granted to them.
 Use the -o